 Elizabeth began her career as a commercial litigator handling contract disputes, construction litigation, Pennsylvania liquor license issues, franchise disputes and cases involving complex issues such as trade secrets, restrictive covenants, licensing and data security.
 She now draws on her previous litigation experience to counsel and advise clients on risk avoidance and mitigation.

 Prior to joining Fox, Elizabeth was a summer associate at the firm.
 She also served as a judicial intern to the Honorable Martin C. Carlson of the U.S. District Court for the Middle District of Pennsylvania and to the Honorable Marc F. Lovecchio of the Lycoming County Court of Common Pleas.

-While in law school, Elizabeth was the editor-in-chief of the Penn State Law Review and a member of the Woolsack Honor Society.
+While in law school, Elizabeth was the editor-in-chief of the Penn State Law Review and a member of the Woolsack Society.

 Beyond Fox Rothschild